-How long is Inca Trail 3 days to Machu Picchu?
+How long is the Inca Trail 3 days to Machu Picchu?

-The classic 3 days Inca Trail is 15 km.
+The classic 3-day Inca Trail is 11 km. (second day)

 Does the Inca Trail lead to Machu Picchu?

-How to book Inca Trail to Machu Picchu?
+How to book the Inca Trail to Machu Picchu?

 Where is the Inca Trail to Machu Picchu located?

-Your trip to Machu Picchu will begin in the city of Cusco and this impressive three-days trek begins at a place called Chincheros.
+Your trip to Machu Picchu will begin in the city of Cusco, and this impressive three-day trek begins at a place called Chincheros.

 How difficult is the Inca Trail to Machu Picchu?